aarondfrancis/flaky/README.md

 Flaky for Laravel is a package that helps you handle operations that may have intermittent failures due to unreliable third-parties.

-This is very much in beta!
-Please open issues / PRs for any problems.

 ## Installation

 You can install the package via Composer